CompuTec/pdc-docs/current/administrator-guide/setting-up-the-application/pdc-settings/resource-view.md

 ## Requirements

 The option requires the use of AppEngine's MO360 plugin.
-Click here for more information about AppEngine and AppEngine plugin installation.
+Click here<!-- TODO: Link --> for more information about AppEngine and AppEngine plugin installation.

 Minimal related versions: